 1. The Big Five

-Obviously, the biggest drawcard of Sabi Sabi Bush lodge is its safaris.
-Blessed as it is with a great biodiversity of habitat, and zero fences between the reserve and the Kruger National Park, its most famous residents are the Big Five: the lion, the leopard, the elephant, the rhinoceros and the Cape buffalo, the only member of the Big Five not endangered or threatened.
-The term Big Five is derived not from their size, more grimly it came from19th century big-game hunters, as these animals were considered the most dangerous, ergo the most coveted as trophies.
+Blessed as it is with a great biodiversity of habitat, and zero fences between the reserve and the Kruger National Park, Sabi Sabi’s biggest stars are the Big Five: the lion, leopard, elephant, rhinoceros and Cape buffalo, the only member of the Big Five not endangered or threatened.
+Incidentally, the term Big Five is derived not from their size.
+It’s history is more grim, coming from19th century big-game hunters, when these animals were considered the most dangerous, ergo the most coveted as trophies.

 Thankfully, for the past 40 years, Sabi Sabi’s strict conservation policy and dedicated anti-poaching unit have been providing protection and sanctuary for wildlife from predatory hunters.
 Only rangers are permitted to drive off-road here, and a strict ‘non-interference’ policy is in place, making for happy animals.